hritiksk392/Database-System-Normalization-Application/README.md

 A Java based GUI application that for a given set of Attributes and Functional Dependencies can identify candidate keys and check the highest normal form it satisfies.
 If the highest normal form is X it can decompose the given relation to satisfy X+1 Normal Form upto **BCNF Normal Form**.

-The source code for the project can be found in the src/mymod1 directory.
+The application has been made using NetBeans IDE 8.2 and written entirely in Java (v.
+1.8.0_231).The source code for the project can be found in the src/mymod1 directory.
 The source code has been appropriately commented wherever found necessary.

 ## Team Members
 * Hritik Singh Kushwah